B.C. township that sold man's property without 'proper or any notice' ordered to pay $350K

 The dispute, outlined in a B.C.
 Supreme Court ruling Friday, dates back to 2017 when Anthony Brent Morgan owed the Township of Spallumcheen $6,754.02 in property taxes.

-The court heard Armstrong purchased the parcel of land in 2011.
-He was born and raised in that part of the province but had spent much of his adult life living and working in Metro Vancouver.
+The court heard Morgan purchased the parcel of land in 2011.
+He was born and raised in Armstrong, B.C., but had spent much of his adult life living and working in Metro Vancouver.

 "In the fall of 2010, he started making plans to return to the North Okanagan area and set up a finishing carpentry business and roots for his then family.
 He was not flush with money and started liquidating assets in order to fund a down payment on a home in the Vernon area," the court decision says.

-While Armstrong and his family did live on the property for a time, they left in July 2012 after a by-law officer told them they needed a permit for their trailer and a septic system in order to stay.
-Armstrong opted to leave.
+While Morgan and his family did live on the property for a time, they left in July 2012 after a by-law officer told them they needed a permit for their trailer and a septic system in order to stay.
+Morgan opted to leave.

 "He moved his family to Vernon into rental accommodation where he has lived ever since."